2for1 BRACES OFFER – 2 people can get braces for the price of 1 !!!

 - Lower jaw ahead of the upper jaw

 These signs can indicate a future developing problem and can be easily corrected with simple appliances.
 The choice of treatment is specific to the problem and the dental status of the child.
 Orthodontic Trainers are the simplest form of intervention that is useful in breaking habits such as a thumb sucking and mouth breathing.

 How do I choose the type of braces?

 The choice of braces depends on many factors, including the complexity of the treatment required, the time frame for the entire treatment, the clinical condition of the gums and also the cost.
 While you can choose the type of braces best suited to your pocket, sometimes it may be necessary to opt for a different system based on the opinion of your orthodontist.

 What is the duration of braces treatment?

-The duration, usually depends on the complexity of tooth movement and the type of braces chosen.
-On an average, the treatment time can range between 8months – 24 months.
+The duration usually depends on the complexity of tooth movement and the type of braces chosen.
+On average, the treatment time can range from 8months – 24 months.